Lab Director

 Rachel Miller-Slough, PhD

-Dr. Miller-Slough is an assistant professor of psychology at ETSU.
+Dr. Miller-Slough is an associate professor of psychology at ETSU.
 She is a clinical

-psychologist who specializes in children, adolescents, and families.
-She received
+psychologist specializing in the treatment of children, adolescents, and families.

-her bachelor's degree at the College of William & Mary, followed by her PhD in Clinical
+She received her bachelor's degree at the College of William & Mary, followed by her

-Psychology at Virginia Tech.
-She completed her clinical internship and postdoctoral
+PhD in Clinical Psychology at Virginia Tech.
+She completed her clinical internship

-fellowship at Duke University Medical Center.
-Her research focuses on how parents
+and postdoctoral fellowship at Duke University Medical Center.
+Her research focuses

-and friends socialize youth socioemotional competencies and its impact on youth mental
+on how parents and friends socialize youth socioemotional competencies and its impact

-health.
-Her work also focuses on implementation of emotion socialization interventions
+on youth mental health.
+Her work also focuses on implementation of emotion socialization

 Graduate Research Assistants